 That is where Pennsylvania’s personal injury laws come in.
 Victims of a driver who negligently fails to adjust for winter road conditions can seek compensation for things like their hospital bills, lost past and future wages, and pain and suffering.

-At McDonald at Law, our knowledgeable lawyer, Michael McDonald, has obtained some of the highest trial verdict and arbitration awards in the history of Lancaster County.
+At McDonald At Law, our knowledgeable lawyer, Michael McDonald, has obtained some of the highest trial verdict and arbitration awards in the history of Lancaster County.
 Additionally, he has been Board Certified by the National Board of Trial Advocacy since 2002.
 He is the only attorney who exclusively represents accidents victims in Lancaster County to hold this distinction and one of only 3% nationwide.

-You can schedule your free consultation at our Lancaster, Pennsylvania, office by calling us at 717-208-2641 or sending a message.
+You can schedule your free consultation at our Lancaster, Pennsylvania, office by calling us at 717-899-1907 or sending a message.